arunkumars08/todowithfirebase/README.md

 You have to create an account in firebase.google.com for getting API credentials and other bunch of stuffs.

 Once you have made changes in the app/js/script.js file where I have commented out what has to be done with the API, things should work fine.

+Tech stack used:

+1. Vanilla Javascript
+2. HTML
+3. Bootstrap for CSS
+4. Firebase for Realtime data storage (for more details, firebase.google.com)